Sounding Out

 “[He] completed 18 months on license from prison and there was no contact with police during this time or any intelligence linking him to criminal activity.
 This is a significant period for [him] and I honestly believe his involvement in Sounding Out was the principal reason.”
 Participant’s Probation Officer

 Sounding Out was developed with the aim of deepening the rehabilitative impact of our work in prisons.
 At the end of our prison projects, many participants express the desire to continue making music.
-Previously, we have been limited to offering a sign-posting service to opportunities provided by other organisations (which you can find detailed in the Music Out handbook).
+Previously we’d been limited to offering a sign-posting service to opportunities provided by other organisations.

 Sounding Out also allows participants to demonstrate on a very public platform the positivity, talent and creativity locked inside our prisons, challenging the often negative perceptions of people who have spent time in prison.
 Sounding Out gives participants the opportunity to voice their feelings and experiences and to connect with audiences on a level as fellow human beings.